Embedding calculus and grope cobordism of knots: Intermediate results

 \end{cor}

-\subsubsection{About configuration spaces.}
+\subsubsection{About configuration spaces}

-Taylor towers for embedding spaces are closely related to configuration spaces of manifolds $\Conf_S(M):=\Emb(S,M)$ for a finite set $S$.
-See \cite{Sinha-cosimplicial,BW2,FTW} to mention just a few.
-They are behind the scenes in our approach as well, and we record related corollaries.
-As usual, let $M$ be a $d$-dimensional compact manifold with non-empty boundary. \begin{cor} There is an additive isomorphism
+Embedding calculus is closely related to configuration spaces $\Conf_S(M)\coloneqq\Emb(S,M)$ where $S$ is a finite; see~\cite{Sinha-cosimplicial,BW2,FTW} to mention just a few references.
+For example, Sinha~\cite{Sinha-cosimplicial} uses certain compactifications of $\Conf_S(M)$ to construct the mentioned model $AM_n(M)$ for $\T_n\Knots(M)$, then employed in~\cite{BCKS}; see Remark~\ref{rem:bcks} for a comparison to our approach.
+Configuration spaces were also used by Koschorke~\cite{Koschorke-milnor} to construct invariants of link maps in arbitrary dimensions.
+His results are very similar in spirit to ours, showing that certain invariants related to Samelson products agree with Milnor invariants for classical links.
+These space are behind the scenes in our approach as well, and we record related corollaries. \begin{cor} For a compact $d$-manifold $M$ with $\partial M\neq\emptyset$ there is an additive isomorphism